I was brainstorming ideas for a NYC-themed cake (I used this amazing stencil to create this look) and was struggling to pick a flavor.

 Cheesecake Cake Filling

-- Scrape down the sides and bottom of the of the bowl as needed, to make sure the ingredients are fully incorporated.
+- Gradually add in the sweetened condensed milk while mixing on a medium speed.
+Scrape down the sides and bottom of the bowl as needed to make sure the ingredients are fully incorporated.

 - Mix in the vanilla extract and lemon juice, on medium speed.